 It’s hard to argue with the numbers and stats of using robots to replace humans – take this article from Business Insider that tells a story of robots taking over 90% of humans in a factory in China and increasing productivity by 250%.
-Obviously an investor and accountants dream, productivity up, defects down and ultimately profits sky high.
+Obviously, an investor and accountants dream, productivity up, defects down and ultimately profits sky high.
 So is it really all Skynet doom and gloom?

 Artificial Intelligence is really starting to make an impact, with 75% of Americans believing AI is good and is here to help humans.
 It’s no different for the world of Digital marketing with Gartner estimating that 20% of business content, will be authored by machines by 2018, meaning I could be replaced by a Commodore 64 pretty soon.
-But the truth is that a lot of machine lead content still requires human interaction for example the AI tool Wordsmith still requires you to add your data, write your template, preview your stories, and then publish them.
+But the truth is that a lot of machine lead content still requires human interaction, for example, the AI tool Wordsmith still requires you to add your data, write your template, preview your stories, and then publish them.

 So, although it’s true that a lot of news published today is machine generated, machines aren’t able to understand things such as consistency of voice or notice the sentiment between the lines.
 These nuances are either absent from the text, or, at worst, forced.
-And in the case of the news, these should often be stories about real people, with real emotional impact.
+And in the case of the news, there should often be stories about real people, with real emotional impact.
 Stripping away these elements rob these news items of the very humanity they need to breathe.